pedrosalino/mrdiy-audio-notifier/README.md

 ## Thanks
-Thanks to the authors of StellaPlayer, libMAD and ESP8266Audio for releasing their code freely, and to the maintainers and contributors to the ESP8266 Arduino port.
+Many thanks to all the authors and contributors to the open source libraries I have used.
+You have done an amazing job for the community!